kklitzing/home-assistant/README.md

   When you're ready to build the stack, navigate to the installation directory: `cd ~/home-assistant`  then `docker-compose up -d` ([Jere says to run the command as root user](https://iotechonline.com/home-assistant-install-with-docker-compose/), but notes this installation shouldn't be exposed to the web).
 [The guide I followed for the installation of Docker](https://phoenixnap.com/kb/docker-on-raspberry-pi) suggests adding your user to the Docker group so that containers can be run without requiring root priveleges.
 This is generally the best practice.
-If your regular user does not yet already have permissions for docker, then go ahead and execute te following command:
+If your regular user does not yet already have permissions for docker, then go ahead and enter the command:
 `sudo usermod -aG docker [user_name]` (In Raspberry Pi OS, the default user is 'pi' so `sudo usermod -aG docker pi`)

   *\*You must restart the user session (i.e., log out and back in) for this change to take effect.*